Social Icons

 Directed by Ángel Manuel Soto

-The film is the fourteenth instalment in the DC universe, and it is about the comic book character Blue Beetle, Jamie Reyes.
-The film explores how Reyes got the Scarab, and they infused into one, and how he managed to have better control over it.
+This is the fourteenth installment in the DC universe and centers on the comic book character Blue Beetle, also known as Jaime Reyes.
+The film explores how Jaime discovers the Scarab, bonds with it, and learns to control its powers.

 Richie Rich (1994)